ashikun/zombiesplit/architecture.md

 - the _model_;
 - the _database code_, which sits on top of the model;
 - the _netcode_ (client and server), which sits on top of the model and database;
-- various _user interfaces_, which sit on top of the model and database.
+- various _user interfaces_, which sit on top of the model, netcode, and database.

 ## Model